Reinoud I van Brederode

-Reinoud I van Brederode (English: Raynald) (Santpoort, 1336–1390) was the 6th lord of Brederode.
+Reinoud I van Brederode (English: Raynald) (Santpoort, 1336–1390) was the 6th Lord of Brederode.

 Life

 He was a son of Dirk III van Brederode and Beatrix van Heinsberg van Valkenberg.
-In 1358 Reinoud was appointed bailiff of Kennemerland by Albert I, count of Holland.
-In the same year an assassination attempt was made on him at Castricumerzand.
-On 11 November 1377 he succeeded his father as lord of Brederode.
+In 1358, Reinoud was appointed bailiff of Kennemerland by Albert I, count of Holland.
+In the same year, an assassination attempt was made on him at Castricumerzand.
+On 11 November 1377, he succeeded his father as Lord of Brederode.
 Reinoud supported Machteld of Guelders in her struggle for the county of Guelders from 1371 to 1379.

 Family

-Reinoud married in 1366 with Jolanda van Gennep van der Eem, a daughter of Jan II van Gennep.
+In 1366, Reinoud married Jolanda van Gennep van der Eem, a daughter of Jan II van Gennep.
 They had at least four children: